 To utang is human, to bayad is divine.

 We incur debt for different reasons and in many different ways.
 Some through overuse of credit cards or taking out too many loans.
-Others suffer due to emergencies that needed to be solved by borrowing money from family or friends or—mostly out of desperation—resorting to loan sharks.
+Others have had emergencies that led them to borrow money from family or friends or—mostly out of desperation—resorting to loan sharks.

 Even the rich borrow money for their businesses.
-The difference lies in one’s capacity to pay off their debts.
+The difference lies in one’s intention to make use of — and capacity to pay for — that debt.

 What is utang?
 A definition

 First, let’s agree that there’s good and bad debt.

 Good debt comes in the form of an investment.
 The borrower knows that this debt will earn money, and so there’s confidence between borrower and lender that the debt will be settled soon enough.

 This type of debt usually comes with collateral.
 And you, as the borrower, are well aware of the possible risks and where the borrowed money is going.
 This is basically one form of calculated risk.
 There is a plan and action to grow the borrowed money.
 Or at the very least, that this will go to a good cause.